Chinese Noodles (Mung Beans) (Cellophane or Long Rice) (1 Cup)

 Portion Control

-Include a source of protein such as tofu, chicken, or shrimp to slow down the digestion and absorption of carbohydrates.
+Include a mix of protein and healthy fats with your meal.
+Adding grilled chicken, tofu, or edamame can help slow down the absorption of carbohydrates.

-Incorporate plenty of non-starchy vegetables like broccoli, bell peppers, and spinach to increase fiber intake and help moderate blood sugar levels.
+Incorporate plenty of non-starchy vegetables like bell peppers, broccoli, and spinach into your meal.
+These can help to moderate blood sugar levels.

 Physical Activity